Visualize the impact of atmospheric opacity on rover instruments to help scientists reduce mission planning time.

 Ideate and determine interactions

 When deciding on rover targets or generating a daily rover plan, mission teams use web-based platforms.
 Together with other information gathered from research, we found a narrow scope stepping into the ideation process.
 A lot of our effort at this phase was to focus on identifying what kind of features to be included in the tool.
-To make sure we didn’t miss out on potential product ideas, we also allocated some proper time to think about other product medium what were not web-based.
+To make sure we didn’t miss out on potential product ideas, we also allocated some proper time to think about other product mediums that were not web-based.

 We then storyboarded 6 concepts to explore the experiences and assess whether they would help solve the pain points.
 Storyboards helped us apply proper contexts to each idea, learning where the concept may fall short and what kind of interactions were needed to make the experience happen.